Skip advert

 Advertisement - Article continues below

-Cab and interior
+Cab interior and technology

-The cab of the new Renault Master feels like a big step forward from the old model.
+The cab of the latest Renault Master feels like a big step forward from the old model.
 Renault looked to large trucks for inspiration for the new S-shaped dashboard, which improves legroom and angles some of the key controls towards the driver.
 It’s a far cry from Renault vans of old, feeling much more like a passenger car than a commercial vehicle.
 There’s plenty of adjustment for both the seat and steering wheel, and visibility is great thanks to a tall driving position and large mirrors that are placed out of the way of the A-pillars.

 Advertisement - Article continues below